OctopusDeploy/blog/blog/2019-11/database-rollbacks-pitfalls/index.md

  - Database Deployments
 ---

 While it is possible to rollback a database change, the question is, should you?
 Rolling back a database change isn’t as straightforward as rolling back a code change.
 Databases are the lifeblood of applications.
-A unsuccessful rollback can result in bad or deleted data.
-This article will go through the pitfalls which result in bad or deleted data and why roll forwards is a better approach.
+An unsuccessful rollback can result in bad or deleted data.
+This article goes through the pitfalls which result in bad or deleted data and why roll forwards is a better approach.

 :::success
 **TL;DR**